ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

     >>> mechanical = Mechanical()

-Assume that a remote instance of Mechanical has been started in gRPC mode.
+Now assume that a remote instance of Mechanical has been started in server mode.
 To connect to the computer on your local area network that is running Mechanical, you can use either an IP address and port or hostname and port.